 “In COM S 192, I got the opportunity to learn what research is from a variety of lectures from faculty and graduate students.
 Near the end of the course, I got to experience writing a practice research paper with my peers over a technology called Teachable Machine,” recalled Abbajabal.
 “I loved the class, I would highly recommend it for computer science students who have an interest in research.”

 Overall, the course had two primary aspects.
 The first aspect was demonstrating to students what research could be like.
 The second aspect was having professors come in and present their research.
 It allowed students to meet with different professors and help find mentors to help guide them in their careers.
-The course allowed students to develop a strong foundation to begin doing undergraduate research, such as for Abbajabal and Povov.
-Having the faculty mentors who have aided them in their research have helped guide both Abbajabal and Povov with their careers.
+The course allowed students to develop a strong foundation to begin doing undergraduate research, such as for Abbajabal and Popov.
+Having faculty mentors who have aided them in their research has helped guide both Abbajabal and Popov with their careers.

 Abbajabal has had a similar experience with his mentor, Wallapak Tavanapong, a Professor of Computer Science, researching using machine learning to quantify the number of hippocampal progenitor cells in a medical image dataset.
 “My mentor, Dr. Tavanapong, has had a huge impact on me in both my academics and my career goals.
 She taught me a lot about her area of research and provided me with many resources for learning the subject.
 I learned a lot through being her mentee, and I am really grateful for the impact and inspiration that she has had on my life.”

-“I enjoyed the conference; there were a lot of interesting people and projects there,” added Povov.
+“I enjoyed the conference; there were a lot of interesting people and projects there,” added Popov.